cosmos/ibc-go/docs/migrations/v5-to-v6.md

 - [`SendTx`](https://github.com/cosmos/ibc-go/blob/v5.0.0/modules/apps/27-interchain-accounts/controller/keeper/relay.go#L18)

 These functions have been deprecated in favour of the new `controller` submodule `MsgServer` and will be removed in later releases.
 Both APIs remain functional and maintain backwards compatibility in `ibc-go/v6`, however consumers of these APIs are now recommended to follow the message passing paradigm outlined in Cosmos SDK [ADR 031](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-031-msg-service.md) and [ADR 033](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-033-protobuf-inter-module-comm.md).
-This is facilitated by the Cosmos SDK [`MsgServiceRouter`](https://github.com/cosmos/cosmos-sdk/blob/main/baseapp/msg_service_router.go#L17) and chain developers creating custom application logic can now omit the ICS27 `ControllerKeeper` from their module and instead depend on message routing.
+This is facilitated by the Cosmos SDK [`MsgServiceRouter`](https://github.com/cosmos/cosmos-sdk/blob/main/baseapp/msg_service_router.go#L17) and chain developers creating custom application logic can now omit the ICS27 controller submodule `Keeper` from their module and instead depend on message routing.

 Legacy APIs are still required if application developers wish to consume IBC packet callbacks and react upon packet acknowledgements.
 In future this will be replaced by IBC Actor Callbacks, see [ADR 008](https://github.com/cosmos/ibc-go/pull/1976).